ssbc/wildfiressb-website/index.md

 - **[Christian F Tschudin](https://github.com/tschudin), [Mix Irving](https://github.com/mixmix), and [Nanomonkey](https://github.com/nanomonkey)'s work with TinySSB**: These three core contributors to the SecureScuttleButt ecosystem have been instrumental in developing TinySSB, a lightweight version of SSB designed for low-bandwidth, intermittent connections.
 Their work is the backbone of WildfireSSB.

-- **[Luandro](https://github.com/luandro/)’s experiments with Meshtastic in the Amazon**: Luandro has been testing the use of Meshtastic, a low-power, long-range communication protocol, in the remote Amazon region.
+- **[Luandro Viera](https://github.com/luandro/)’s experiments with Meshtastic in the Amazon**: Luandro has been testing the use of Meshtastic, a low-power, long-range communication protocol, in the remote Amazon region.
 His experiments offer invaluable insights into how decentralized communication can function in areas with little to no infrastructure:

 ![map Meshtastic](img/e6e5ab575cd6c6a743bdea44c844e7ad4cb6594c_2_690x298.jpeg)
 https://meshtastic.discourse.group/t/meshtastic-to-connect-remote-villages-deep-in-the-amazon/2643/1